Tessera™ Patent pending • USPTO #63/940,006

 Labels peel and fade.
 QR codes need line of sight and clean surfaces.
 Standard NFC tags detune when placed directly on steel — eddy currents kill the antenna.
 So-called "on-metal" tags use ferrite to manage this, which works until you add a strong magnet.

 The authentication gap: even on-metal tags that do read have a fundamental security weakness — their UID is static and clonable.
 Any reader can capture the UID; any blank tag can be loaded with that UID.
-A cloned tag passes as genuine in every UID-only identity system.
+A cloned UID can pass as genuine in systems that rely only on static identifiers.
 In supply chain, LOTO, and depot logistics contexts, this is not an acceptable residual risk.

 What makes it work